Sher-e-Bangla Agricultural University: Research programs

-New technologies are developed by potential researchers through Sher-e-Bangla Agricultural University Research System (SAURES).
-The Genetics and Plant Breeding Department has a major research thrust on development of new varieties of crops; identification of parental lines for hybrid development; molecular characterisation of crops and germplasm characterisation, documentation and preservation.
+New technologies are developed by potential researchers through the Sher-e-Bangla Agricultural University Research System (SAURES).
+The Genetics and Plant Breeding Department has a major research thrust on the development of new varieties of crops; identification of parental lines for hybrid development; molecular characterisation of crops and germplasm characterisation, documentation and preservation.

 Convocation

 The first convocation of the university took place on 16 November 2015.
 The President of Bangladesh, Md.
 Abdul Hamid was the chief guest of the convocation.